WheheoHu/pybmd/README.md

     LOCAL_RESOLVE=Bmd.init_davinci()
     ```
-    `init_davinci()` function has an option arg named `davinci_ip` ,default value is `127.0.0.1 `stands for local davinci,if want use remote davinci resolve object ,change arg to remote ip.
+    `init_davinci()` function has an option arg named `davinci_ip` , default value is `127.0.0.1 `stands for local davinci, if you want to use remote davinci resolve object, change arg to remote ip.

 2. You are free now !